 How We Rank the Cheapest Businesses to Start

-Rankings are based on median startup costs from our database of 100 business types, sourced from SBA data, industry associations, and startup cost surveys.
+Rankings are based on median startup costs from our database of 100 business types, drawn from industry associations, government small-business resources, and startup cost surveys.
 "Startup cost" is defined as the total investment needed to begin generating revenue: equipment, licenses and permits, initial marketing, working capital for the first 3 months, and any professional fees (LLC formation, accountant, attorney).
 We exclude franchises — those involve separate fee structures not comparable to independent businesses.

 Important caveat: "low startup cost" businesses are not appropriate for everyone.
 Most require either specialized skills (bookkeeping, software development) or willingness to do physical labor (cleaning, lawn care).
 Before choosing a business based on low cost, verify you have the skills or can acquire them, and that there's demand in your local market.